 When to Use

 The Texas rigging, or T rig, is probably one of the most popular and well-known bass fishing rigging around.
 T rigged presentations are extremely common for casual weekend fishing as well as tournament use.
-The T rig has been adjusted and tweaked in countless ways to suit individual anglers, and still offers a wide range of success when it comes to catching more fish.
+The T rig has been adjusted and tweaked in countless ways to suit individual anglers and still offers a wide range of success when it comes to catching more fish.

 The Texas rig really shines when it’s being used in heavy vegetation and heavy cover areas.
 With a T rigged fishing technique, you can easily punch through vegetation without issue and very rarely get your rigged Texas wacky worm snagged.
 You can run a T rig across the bottom in grassy areas or rocky areas and not have a single issue with your hook point getting snagged.
-Or drop your Texas rigged presentation into tight thickets where big bass are holed up for spawning or seasonal changes.
+Or drop your Texas rigged presentation into tight thickets where big bass is holed up for spawning or seasonal changes.

 For beginners, the T rig can be a great rigging to start with.
 It’s not overly complex to set up and can be very forgiving if you are still learning the best way to handle your rod and drop your bait down into the strike area.
-It’s also versatile enough to be used for quick swim baiting, or can be taken slow and steady with some hopping and popping around overhanging cover, docks or tall grass.
+It’s also versatile enough to be used for quick swim baiting, or can be taken slow and steady with some hopping and popping around overhanging cover, docks, or tall grass.

 Texas rigged fishing is probably the rig most fishermen started with, whether they realize it or not.
 Wacky rigging can get results when other rigging falls short, but many fishermen will swear by the T rig for reliable casting, a slower drop speed, and the versatility it offers when it comes to different fishing techniques.